-- b.
-The school district will offer a driver an opportunity to return to a DOT safety-sensitive duty following an employee's first positive test result on a confirmatory test if no reasons independent of the first test result for discharge exist.
-Otherwise, the school district may choose, but is not required, to provide an SAP evaluation or any subsequent recommended education or treatment.] - c.
-Drivers are responsible for payment for SAP evaluations and services unless a collective bargaining agreement or employee benefit plan provides otherwise.
+- O. Consequences of Prohibited Conduct and Enforcement - 1.
+Removal.
+The school district shall remove a driver who has engaged in prohibited conduct from safety-sensitive functions.
+A driver shall not be permitted to return to safety-sensitive functions until and unless the return-to-duty requirements of federal DOT regulations have been completed. - 2.
+Referral, Evaluation, and Treatment - a.
+A driver or driver applicant who has engaged in prohibited conduct shall be provided a listing of SAPs readily available to the driver or applicant and acceptable to the school district. - b.
+If the school district offers a driver an opportunity to return to a DOT safety-sensitive duty following a violation, the driver must be evaluated by an SAP and the driver is required to successfully comply with the SAP's evaluation recommendations (education, treatment, follow-up evaluation(s), and/or ongoing services).
+The school district is not required to provide an SAP evaluation or any subsequent recommended education or treatment. - c.
+Drivers are responsible for payment for SAP evaluations and services unless a collective bargaining agreement or employee benefit plan provides otherwise. - d.

-- d.
 Drivers who engage in prohibited conduct also are required to comply with follow-up testing requirements. - 3.
 Disciplinary Action - a.
 Any driver who refuses to submit to post-accident, random, reasonable suspicion, or follow-up testing not only shall not perform or continue to perform safety-sensitive functions, but also may be subject to disciplinary action, which may include immediate suspension without pay and/or immediate discharge. - b.
 Drivers who test positive with verification of a confirmatory test or are otherwise found to be in violation of this policy or the federal regulations shall be subject to disciplinary action, which may include immediate suspension without pay and/or immediate discharge. - c.
 Nothing in this policy limits or restricts the right of the school district to discipline or discharge a driver for conduct which not only constitutes prohibited conduct under this policy but also violates the school district's other rules or policies.